bristlemouth/bm_core/docs/api.md

 }
 ```

-Multiple callbacks are able to be tied to the same subscription.
+Multiple callbacks are able to be tied to the same subscription,
-Allowing multiple applications to utilize the same subscription topic.
+allowing multiple applications to utilize the same topic.
 API is also available to unsubscribe to topics.

 In order to use the API required by the pubsub module,